melissafilomeno/gh-actions-3-poc/README.md

 # GitHub Actions PoC
-- repository to test content retrieval via GitHub API
+- repository to test content retrieval from script using GitHub API called from GitHub Actions
 - Refer to [gh-actions-poc](https://github.com/melissafilomeno/gh-actions-poc) for details of workflow processing